BobbyTaylor82/PySurf_EDA/README.md

-### Plot for tavg,tmin,and tmax for dates greater than or equal to input date
+### Plot for tavg, tmin, and tmax for dates greater than or equal to input date

 ![png](pic/output_61_0.png)

-### Plot for tavg,tmin, and tmax for dates between input dates
+### Plot for tavg, tmin, and tmax for dates between input dates

 ![png](pic/output_69_0.png)